 These are only a few reasons why we need a parenting coach.

 A parenting coach is a trained professional who helps the clients face their parenting challenges by providing guidance, tools and strategies.

-Coaching for parents helps the Clients to overcome their weaknesses and become the parents they aspire to be.
+Coaching for parents greatly benefits clients who want to overcome their weaknesses and become the parents they aspire to be.
 A coach aims to make the clients capable of handling their parenting issues themselves.